hwayne/hacker-test-history/README.md

 Sorting a list of items is a well-studied problem, and there are many sorting algorithms available with various trade-offs.
 Bubble Sort is one of the uniformly worst-performing sorting algorithms, and any effort put towards optimizing it would be much better spent replacing it entirely with a smarter algorithm like Quick Sort.

+(_That said_, there are [some situations](https://cs.stackexchange.com/a/53228) where Bubble Sort is the right algorithm, in which case you should probably optimize it.)

 ####  0037 Does your terminal/computer talk to you?

 ####  0038 Have you ever talked into an acoustic modem?